menglulul/meme_generator/README.md

 # Meme generator website
 Source code repository for vision and language course project.
-Modified from the demo webpage of vislang.ai.
+Website modified from the demo webpage of vislang.ai.
+Meme captioning module refers:https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning

 ## Overview
 This webpage is implemented using Flask.
 The backend implements an encoder-decoder and bert